Rari-Capital/convex-ui/README.md

 ## Getting Started

+First, copy `.env.example` to `.env.local` and set environment variables, or set environment variables in your shell.

-First, run the development server:
+Next, run the development server:

 ```bash
 npm run dev